A Bible Study by Jack Kelley

 “Let us break their chains,” they say,“and throw off their fetters.”

-According to experts, the essence of the Luciferian Doctrine can be found in every religious system except Judaism and Christianity, and that’s why both have to be destroyed.
+According to experts, the essence of the Luciferian Doctrine can be found in every religious system except Judaism and Biblical Christianity, and that’s why both have to be destroyed.
 Even the anti-religions of Darwinian evolution, secular humanism, transhumanism and others can be linked to the Luciferian Doctrine.
 This shared core belief is what will make it possible for all the religions of the world to unite behind the anti-Christ and worship Satan, while thinking they’re in the right for doing so.

 Part Two.
 The Powerful Delusion